priyamsekra10/A-Trading-Strategy-using-US-Stock-Data/README.md

-# Design-a-simple-Algorithmic-Trading-Strategy
+# A Trading Strategy using US Stock Data
-Code for designing a simple Algorithmic Trading Strategy
+Code for designing a Algorithmic Trading Strategy using API